msuhanov/regf/Windows registry file format specification.md

 It's plausible that registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect the Windows registry against corruption) required more flags than 4 bits in the beginning of this field can provide, that's why the *Largest subkey name length* field was split.

-As of Windows 8.1, the following bits are used:
+As of Windows 8.1, the following bits are also used:

 Mask|Name
 ---|---